rsnemmen/asurv/README.md

 Rev. 0 (1987-1990)  Incomplete and obsolete.
 Rev. 1 (1992-present) Essentially identical versions with minor bugs corrected.
-9/2019 Code made available on github and compilation bugs fixed
+Rev. 3 (9/2019) Code made available on github and compilation bugs fixed

-README for asurv.shar written by Eric feigelson (Sept.
-1996)

 NOTE: Some users have encountered difficulty compiling ASURV on Linux and MacOS systems.
 This problem may be solved by renaming subroutines STAT and UNPACK throughout the code.